 Funds of knowledge.
 Defined by researchers Luis Moll, Cathy Amanti, Deborah Neff, and Norma Gonzalez "to refer to the historically accumulated and culturally developed bodies of knowledge and skills essential for household or individual functioning and well-being" (Moll, Amanti, Neff, & Gonzalez, 1992, p.
 133).
-17 When teachers shed their role of teacher and expert and, instead, take on a new role as learner, they can come to know their students and the families/guardians of their students in new and distinct ways.
-With this new knowledge, they can begin to see that the households of their students contain rich cultural and cognitive resources and that these resources can and should be used in their classrooms in order to inform the planning of culturally responsive and meaningful lessons that incorporate students' culturally based knowledge and skills.
+16 When teachers shed their role of teacher and expert and, instead, take on a new role as learner, they can come to know their students and the families and/or guardians of their students in new and distinct ways.
+With this new knowledge, they can begin to see that the households of their students contain rich cultural and cognitive resources and that these resources can and should be used in their classrooms in order to provide culturally responsive and meaningful lessons that tap students' prior knowledge.
 Information that teachers learn about their students in this process is considered the students' funds of knowledge.